wjlow/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages.md

 {% endtab %}
 {% tab Full-Screen %}

 Full-Screen messages are exactly what you'd expect - they take up the whole screen of the device!
 This message type is great when you really need your user's attention, like for mandatory app updates.
+[Creative Details for Full-Screens]({{ site.baseurl }}/user_guide/message_building_by_channel/in-app_messages/creative_details/fullscreen)!

 <br>